 Condor Projects uses both hand-held and rig-mounted equipment to suit the specific situation.
 It has a range of options for reaching the required depth, and several fixing options from grout to specialist resins.
 In environments where corrosion is likely, Condor Projects uses stainless steel or GRP bolts with a design lift of up to 120 years.

-Often, a rock bolt will be made up from hollow drill steels and sacrificial drilling bits.
+A rock bolt is made up from hollow drill steels and sacrificial drilling bits.
 During drilling, grout is pumped through the centre of the drill steel and flushes any debris from the hole.
 Once at its required length, the drill string is cut and becomes the anchor.
 This is particularly ideal for poor ground conditions where ‘open-hole’ drilling is unlikely to succeed.

-Other solutions also available from Condor Projects include the use of spade or sock anchors.
-Spade anchors, usually in the form of either Platipus or Duckbill Earth Anchors, consist of an anchor head attached to a flexible steel tendon or bar.
+Other solutions from Condor Projects include the use of spade or sock anchors.
+Spade anchors consist of an anchor head attached to a flexible steel tendon or bar.
 The anchor head is driven into the ground to the required depth and the tendon stressed, causing the anchor head to rotate through 90° and ‘load lock’.

 Sock anchors consist of a solid or hollow steel bar inside a fabric sock and are used in areas where the rock is heavily fissured.
 As the grout is pumped into the ‘sock’, the sock deforms to the shape of the fissure.

 With our own qualified geotechnical engineers, Condor Projects can offer the full solution to bolting, from design to installation and testing regulatory standards.

 Find Your Rock Anchor Solution